Are you a first-time DWI offender? Texas has passed a new law that will affect your case.

 The ignition interlock device will be attached to any vehicle you drive, which can include a work vehicle.
 You will have to blow into the device and register an alcohol level below the set point in order to start the car.
 While the car is running, the device can request random breath tests.
 The result of every blow is sent to the DPS.
 Failing a test may not only result in a car that will not start, but it could also lead to a longer period of time for your restricted license.

-Defending your DUI charge is an integral part of avoiding complications such as these.
+Defending your DWI or DUI charge is an integral part of avoiding complications such as these.
 For more information about this topic, please visit our page on drunk driving charges.